yikai82/course_note_DSI_AI_ML/how_to_Git-02-guide.md

 It will create a new 'my repo" and everything is reset.

 --
-### Situation 2: You create a clone of someone's repo and create a local repo.
-You editted a document.
+### Situation 2: You cloned of someone's repo on GitHub and created a local repo.
+Then, you also editted a document.
 You learned that there are new updates from the upstream so you decide to pull.
 Now you've got an error:
 ```bash
 Updating 09ffdf8..6fa9163
 error: Your local changes to the following files would be overwritten by merge: